Lillian Smolinski (nee Jatkowski)

 Lillian was preceded in death by Henry, her husband of 60 years; her parents, Clement and Maryanna Jatkowski; her sisters: Stella Jatkowski and Sophie Skora; her brother Walter Jatkowski; and her daughter-in-law, Judy Smolinski.

 Funeral services are Wednesday, December 15, 2021 beginning with 9:30 a.m. prayers at REES FUNERAL HOME, 600 West Old Ridge Road, Hobart and proceeding to St Bridget Catholic Church, 107 Main Street, Hobart, for a 10:00 a.m.
 Mass of Christian Burial with Rev. Benjamin Ross officiating.
+Visitation is just prior to the prayers from 8:30 a.m. to 9:30 a.m. at REES FUNERAL HOME, HOBART CHAPEL.
 Burial will follow at Calvary Cemetery, Portage.
 For more information (219) 942-2109 or online at www.Reesfuneralhomes.com.